2025 Los Angeles Rams season: Week 4: vs. Indianapolis Colts

-Wide receiver Tutu Atwell's 88-yard touchdown reception with 1:33 remaining broke a 20-20 tie and safety Kamren Curl's second interception preserved the Rams' victory over the previously unbeaten Colts at SoFi Stadium.
-Atwell's TD was the third scoring pass of the day thrown by L.A. quarterback Matthew Stafford, who recorded the 50th fourth quarter comeback victory of his career by completing 29 of 41 passes for 375 yards with no interceptions.
-Curl, who also shared the team lead in total tackles (9) with fellow safety Quentin Lake, got his first interception of Colts quarterback Daniel Jones on the game's fourth play with the turnover leading to the Rams' first lead of the game on a 42-yard field goal by kicker Joshua Karty.
-Karty added a second field goal from 37 yards out and Stafford capped off a 13-play, 96-yard drive with a 10-yard scoring pass to wide receiver Davante Adams with 0:07 remaining before halftime to give the Rams a 13-10 lead at the intermission.
-Following a scoreless third quarter, Indianapolis surged ahead 20-13 with 10 unanswered points.
-The Rams tied the score with 3:20 remaining on a 9-yard TD pass from Stafford to wide receiver Puka Nacua, who collected 13 receptions for a regular season career-high 170 yards on the day and was named NFC Offensive Player of the Week.
-L.A.'s defense, which had two sacks and seven hurries on Jones and limited Colts running back Jonathan Taylor to less than 100 yards in total offense and no scores for the game, forced Indianapolis to punt inside the two-minute warning, setting up Stafford's late heroics.
+Wide receiver Tutu Atwell's 88-yard touchdown reception with 1:33 remaining broke a 20–20 tie and safety Kamren Curl's second interception preserved the Rams' victory over the previously unbeaten Colts at SoFi Stadium.
+Atwell's touchdown was the third scoring pass of the day thrown by Los Angeles quarterback Matthew Stafford, who recorded the 50th fourth quarter comeback victory of his career by completing 29 of 41 passes for 375 yards with no interceptions.
+Curl, who also shared the team lead in total tackles (9) with fellow safety Quentin Lake, got his first interception of Colts quarterback Daniel Jones on the game's fourth play with the turnover leading to the Rams' first lead on a 42-yard Joshua Karty field goal.
+Karty added a second field goal from 37 yards out and Stafford capped off a 13-play, 96-yard drive with a 10-yard scoring pass to wide receiver Davante Adams with 0:07 remaining before halftime to give the Rams a 13–10 lead at the intermission.
+Following a scoreless third quarter, Indianapolis surged ahead 20–13 with 10 unanswered points.
+The Rams tied the score with 3:20 remaining on a 9-yard touchdown pass from Stafford to wide receiver Puka Nacua, who collected 13 receptions for a regular season career-high 170 yards on the day and was named NFC Offensive Player of the Week.
+The Rams defense, which had two sacks and seven hurries on Jones and limited Colts running back Jonathan Taylor to less than 100 yards in total offense and no scores for the game, forced Indianapolis to punt inside the two-minute warning, setting up Stafford's late heroics.